1999 Checker Auto Parts/Dura Lube 500k

 The 1999 Checker Auto Parts/Dura Lube 500k was the 32nd stock car race of the 1999 NASCAR Winston Cup Series and the 12th iteration of the event.
 The race was held on Sunday, November 7, 1999, before an audience of 78,000 in Avondale, Arizona at Phoenix International Raceway, a 1-mile (1.6 km) permanent low-banked tri-oval race track.
 The race took the scheduled 312 laps to complete.
 Joe Gibbs Racing driver Tony Stewart would manage to dominate the late stages of the race to take his second career NASCAR Winston Cup Series victory and his second victory of the season.
 To fill out the podium, Roush Racing driver Mark Martin and Joe Gibbs Racing driver Bobby Labonte would finish second and third, respectively.

 Background

 The layout of Phoenix International Raceway, the venue where the race was held.

-Phoenix International Raceway – also known as PIR – is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
+Phoenix International Raceway is a one-mile, low-banked tri-oval race track located in Avondale, Arizona.
 It is named after the nearby metropolitan area of Phoenix.
-The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
-PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
-The raceway is currently owned and operated by International Speedway Corporation.
+The motorsport track opened in 1964, and the raceway is currently owned and operated by NASCAR.

 The raceway was originally constructed with a 2.5 mi (4.0 km) road course that ran both inside and outside of the main tri-oval.
 In 1991 the track was reconfigured with the current 1.51 mi (2.43 km) interior layout.
 PIR has an estimated grandstand seating capacity of around 67,000.
 Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.